 Stories are about change and opposites.
 Here’s a dash of hope, followed by a soaking in some despair.

 At the start I want to live alone in my cave.
 By the end, I want to share my life with someone outside in the world and despite the danger that poses, it’s worth it, because love conquers all.

 So write your story, and remember these rules:

 Don’t protect your main character.
 Kick the joy out of them.
 Lift them high so they can almost fly, then take a chainsaw and saw off those wings.
 Give them great joy, and follow it up by taking them to their worst fear.

 Opposites.
 Stasis at the beginning, to the opposite of it at the end.

 Don’t get bogged down by the acts.
 Naturally, if you’re ramping tension up, act structure will happen.
 Do not hit a marker by a certain page.
 You can tell if something needs to move along, so you do that.
 Escalate.

 Central argument.
 Treat your screenplay as a thesis.
 This is why you hear people talk about antithesis and synthesis.
-I want to explore the argument of men and women can’t be friends.
-Every scene will be that exploration from the perspective of each gender.
+When Harry Met Sally explores the argument of men and women can’t be friends.
+Every scene is that exploration from the perspective of each gender.
 One character will raise the question, and at the end their belief will have changed through their interaction with someone who believes the opposite.